 Sandra Silva is a CPA and has worked with several non-profits professionally and as a board member.
 She works with all sorts of businesses but especially enjoys working with non-profits and socially responsible enterprises.
 She is a UH alumni and has lived in Hawaii since 1991.
 She has raised five children here and is an active community member.

-Laura is a Ph.D. candidate at Fielding Graduate University.
-She received a MA in Leadership and Change from Antioch.
-Laura is deeply interested in art as a tool for social and personal empowerment.
+Laura Sherwood, PhD.
+Laura received her PhD.. from Fielding Graduate University, and she has a MA in Organizational Development with a focus on Leadership and Change from Antioch.
+Laura is deeply uses art to faciliate social and personal empowerment.
 Her research includes an in-depth study of Photovoice methods and female activists using art to mobilize social change in India.
 Laura has created programs in both higher education and nonprofit sectors utilizing art to empower the voices of vulnerable communities, i.e., individuals recovering from addiction, LGBTQIA communities, and survivors of sexual abuse.
 She is a past board member of GLESN Hawaii, Hawaii HIV Foundation, and Community Grassroots Organizations.